HDG-Community/hdg-wiki-two/content/_index.md

 ## Yup, we have headings too!
 In fact we have everything!
 We have quote blocks!
-> Yup, this sure is a quote!
-> - skoof, 2556

 and we can also have code blocks! `beep boop I am a code block!` Ideally, some of these things will get different colours!